King Dunlap

-King David Dunlap V (born September 14, 1985) is a former American football offensive tackle who played in the National Football League (NFL).
-He played college football at Auburn, and was drafted by the Philadelphia Eagles in the seventh round of the 2008 NFL Draft.
+King David Dunlap V (born September 14, 1985) is an American former professional football offensive tackle who played in the National Football League (NFL).
+He played college football at Auburn, and was selected by the Philadelphia Eagles in the seventh round of the 2008 NFL draft.
 He also played for the San Diego Chargers.

-Early years
+Early life

 Dunlap played high school football and basketball at Brentwood Academy near Nashville, Tennessee.

 College career

 Dunlap played college football at Auburn University.
 Dunlap started in place of starting left tackle Marcus McNeill in a game against Ball State in 2005 after McNeill suffered an injury.
 Dunlap, along with Jonathan Palmer, replaced Marcus McNeill and Troy Reddick as the starting offensive tackles for Auburn in 2006.
 He started in all 13 games at left tackle in 2006.
 He was named SEC Offensive Lineman of the Week after a game against Tulane on October 21 in which he received a 99 percent offensive line grade.